knightlesssword/booky/README.md

 - **Font Awesome**: Beautiful icons used throughout the application
 - **Google Fonts**: Typography for enhanced readability
 - **Web Standards**: Using modern web APIs like IndexedDB and File API
-- **Open Source Community**: Inspiration and best practices from countless developers

 ## 🐛 Troubleshooting